CNV/SV calling analysis

 Each sample’s results will appear as a sub-analysis of the main analysis.

-⚠️ Please note that you can only run CNV tumor-normal analyses if the samples are WGS and that the samples analyzed using one of the "Generic" kits cannot be used for CNV sub-analyses.
+⚠️ Please note that you can only run CNV tumor-normal analyses if the samples are WGS and samples which have been analyzed using one of the "Generic" kits cannot be used for CNV sub-analyses.

 VarSome Clinical currently offers two types of CNV calling solutions from FASTQ: